-To describe the policy and procedures on Absenteeism (lectures, labs, tutorials) at the School of Rehabilitation Science.
+To describe the policy and procedures on Absenteeism (lectures, labs, tutorials) at the School of Rehabilitation Science, Master of Physical Therapy Program.
 Policy and procedure for attendance at midterm and final examinations are presented in “School of Rehabilitation Science Examination Regulations”.
-For specific policies and procedures regarding attendance during clinical education courses please refer to “Clinical Education Policies and Procedures Manual”
+For specific policies and procedures regarding attendance during clinical education courses please refer to “Clinical Education Policies and Procedures”

 The School of Rehabilitation Science emphasizes the development of high standards of professional conduct and attitudes, in conjunction with a program of study in basic, applied and clinical sciences, to ensure that graduates are capable of working safely and effectively as physiotherapists.